Rishthegreat/Notes/School/Cold War.md

 ##### Yalta Conference - 1945
 - FDR is alive for 2 more months
 - Germany is divided into occupation zones
-- Free elections in the liberation countries in Eastern Europe (Currently under Soviet control) (POLAND)
+- Free elections in the liberation countries in Eastern Europe (Currently under Soviet control)
+	- US does not think that the Soviets are
-- A new world peace organization would be formed at a fon
+- A new world peace organization would be formed at a conference in San Francisco
+- Soviets would enter war against Japan
+	- In exchange for Kurile Islands in Pacific, southern half of Sakhalin Island and special concessions in Manchuria and control of key seaports in Manchuria